telerik/kendo-ui-core/docs/web/window/overview.md

         win.open();
     });

-## Window dimensions
+### Dimensions

-By default the Window does not have any preset dimensions, so its size depends on its content.
-You need to keep in mind the following:
+By default, Kendo UI Window does not have any preset dimensions, so its size depends on its content.

-* If the Window contains horizontally expandable block-level elements (including Kendo UI widgets such as the Grid, Editor, etc), the Window can expand horizontally to the point of touching the browser viewport's right edge.
-In this situation the widget "sticks" to the right viewport edge and cannot be separated from it.
-This problem is caused by the fact that the Window is absolutely positioned with CSS and is not related to Kendo UI.
-In order to avoid the issue, set some appropriate width to the Window or set a (max-)width to its content.
+If the Window contains horizontally expandable block-level elements, including Kendo UI widgets such as the Grid, Editor, etc., the widget can expand horizontally to the point of touching the browser viewport's right edge.
+In such cases the widget sticks to the right viewport edge and cannot be separated from it.
+This issue is not related to Kendo UI, but rather to the fact that the Window is absolutely positioned with CSS.
+To avoid the issue, set some appropriate width to the Window, or set a (max-)width to its content.

-* If the Window and its content are able to expand vertically without any restrictions, this may result in a popup, which is higher than the browser viewport.
-Such an interface is not very usable and should be avoided.
+If the Window and its content are able to expand vertically without any restrictions, this may result in a popup which is higher than the browser viewport.
+Such an interface is not very usable, so try to avoid it.

-* When the Window uses an `iframe` it does not resize automatically, according to the iframe content, because there is no relationship between the iframe content and iframe size.
-On the other side, iOS devices do not support iframe scrolling and expand iframes, according to their content, which may increase the Window height too much.
-That's why using the Window in iframe mode on Apple touch devices is not recommended.
+When the Window uses an `iframe` element, it does not resize automatically according to the iframe content, because there is no relationship between the content and size of the iframe.
+On the other hand, iOS devices do not support iframe scrolling and expand iframes according to their content, which may increase the Window height too much.
+That is why using the Window in an `iframe` mode on Apple touch devices is not recommended.

-## Loading Window content via AJAX
+### Load Content via AJAX

-A **Window** provides built-in support for asynchronously loading content from a URL.
-This URL should return an **HTML fragment** that can be loaded in a Window content area.
+Kendo UI Window provides built-in support for asynchronously loading content from a URL.
+This URL is expected to return an HTML fragment that can be loaded in a Window content area.

+> **Important**
+>
-> Loading full pages (i.e. ones with a DOCTYPE, `html`, `head` and `body` tags) inside the Window with AJAX is incorrect and will cause all sorts of undesired side effects, including a broken DOM tree, deleted widget instances and Javascript errors.
+> Loading full pages, i.e. pages with a DOCTYPE, `html`, `head`, and `body` tags, inside the Window with AJAX is incorrect and is going to cause all sorts of undesired side-effects, including a broken DOM tree, deleted widget instances, and Javascript errors.

-### Load Window content asynchronously
+The example below demonstrates how to initialize the Window and configure its content loading.

+###### Example

     <div id="window"></div>

-### Initialize window and configure content loading

     $(document).ready(function(){
         $("#window").kendoWindow({